Chevrolet HHR Insurance Rates

 Rates are averaged for all Chevrolet HHR models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on insurance for a Chevrolet HHR takes being a safe and courteous driver, having a good credit history, paying for small claims out-of-pocket, and deciding if full coverage is necessary.
-Invest the time to shop around at least once a year by quoting rates from direct car insurance companies like GEICO, Progressive, and Esurance, and also from several local insurance agents.
+Getting lower rates on car insurance consists of being a low-risk driver, maintaining good credit, avoid buying unnecessary coverage, and determing if full coverage is necessary.
+Set aside time to shop around at least every other year by getting rate quotes from direct companies like Progressive and GEICO, and also from local insurance agents.

 Rate Tables and Charts